IroniumStudios/parse-ico/README.md

 A JavaScript library to use ICO.
 Works on both Node.js and the browser.

-NOTE: This package is a fork of icojs.
+NOTE: This package is a fork of parse-ico.

 ## Install